rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/k8s-namespaces.md

 ### default

-Kubernetes creates this namespace by default.
 All objects created without specifying a namespace will automatically be created in the `default` namespace.

 This namespace is empty and doesn't contain any objects: